evershade/terraform-config-template-files/README.md

 - [`template_file_directories`](./variables.tf): List of directories to search for template files.
 Default is an empty list.
 - [`template_file_suffix`](./variables.tf): Suffix extension for template files.
 Default is 'tftpl' for files ending in '.tftpl'.
 - [`enabled_template_file_types`](./variables.tf): Whether to load each template file type.
 Note: Enabling `tfvars` templates requires Terraform 1.8.1 or later.
+- [`template_variables`](./variables.tf): A map of variables to be provided to each template file for rendering dynamic variables inside the templates.
+Default is an empty map.
 - [`group_key_prefixes`](./variables.tf): Prefixes for grouping keys.

 ## Outputs